Normal Reference Attention and Defective Feature Perception Network for Surface Defect Detection: Proposed NDP-Net Framework

 \subsubsection{Feature Fusion Module}

-The hyper-parameter patch size $K$ of RBFRM influences the quality of feature repair.
-As shown in Fig. \ref{fig_3} (c), the larger the patch size $K$, the better the defective features are suppressed.
-However, as $K$ increases, the repaired features retain less of the original textured features and gradually appear "checkerboard" effect.
-To address this problem, inspired by the SKNet \cite{SKNet}, we propose the feature fusion module (FFM).
+The hyperparameter patch size $K$ of the RBFRM influences the quality of feature repairs.
+As shown in Fig. \ref{fig_3} (c), the larger the patch size $K$ is, the better the defective features are suppressed.
+However, as $K$ increases, the repaired features retain less of the original textured features and gradually exhibit a "checkerboard" effect.
+To address this problem, inspired by SKNet \cite{SKNet}, we propose the feature fusion module (FFM).

 The architecture of the FFM is shown in Fig. \ref{fig_3} (a).
-We denote the feature map repaired by RBFRM whose K is set to 4 as $F_{rep4}$ and $F_{rep2}$ is defined similarly.
-First, we fuse the information of $F_{d}$, $F_{rep2}$ and $F_{rep4}$ via an element-wise summation:
+We denote the feature map repaired by RBFRM whose K is set to 4 as $F_{rep4}$, and $F_{rep2}$ is defined similarly.
+First, we fuse the information of $F_{d}$, $F_{rep2}$ and $F_{rep4}$ via an elementwise summation:

-Then we compress the channel dimension to 64 by using convolution operation with a $m m$ kernel, whose aim is to obtain more important channel information.
-Next, the three different $m m$ convolution kernels are applied to get attention maps $A_{rep4}$, $A_{rep2}$ and $A_{d}/A_{ad}$.
+Then, we compress the channel dimension to 64 by using a convolution operation with a $m m$ kernel, whose aim is to obtain more important channel information.
+Next, the three different $m m$ convolution kernels are applied to obtain attention maps $A_{rep4}$, $A_{rep2}$ and $A_{d}/A_{ad}$.
 We assume that the size of $m$ should be larger than the maximum $K$.
-In this paper, the maximum $K$ is set to 4 as mentioned above, thus the $m$ is set to 5.
+In this paper, the maximum $K$ is set to 4, as mentioned above; thus, $m$ is set to 5.
 Specifically, we apply a softmax function on the channel-wise digits for the normalized attention maps:

 where $\bar A_{rep4}^{i, j, k}$, $\bar A_{rep2}^{i, j, k}$ and $\bar A_{ad}^{i, j, k}$ represent the $i$th row, $j$th column, $k$th element of $\bar A_{rep4}$, $\bar A_{rep2}$ and $\bar A_{ad}$, respectively.
 It is obvious that $\bar A_{rep4 }+ \bar A_{rep2} + \bar A_{ad} = 1$.
 The three normalized attention maps are employed to select the information of $F_{rep4}$, $F_{rep2}$, and $F_{ad}$.
-Finally the output feature map $F_{out}$ can be calculated as follows:
+Finally, the output feature map $F_{out}$ can be calculated as follows:

 where $\odot$ denotes the dot product operation.